Build-How-To/backend/README.md

 where :id in the URL is the id of the guide.

-The header of this request must also include the relevant Content-Type and token information.
+The header of this request must also include the relevant token information.

 If successful, the get request will result in the following response, also as JSON: